jacksonjgee/jacksonjgee/README.md

 - Assisted in managing a **sports club**, mentoring new players
 - Captured and edited media for **school and community events**
 - Volunteered at **dog shelters** and **Park Run** events

-## 👤 About Me

-I am currently studying abroad in Perth, Australia, but I grew up in Cape Town, South Africa.
-Ever since I was young I had a knack for programming, starting from being the best at scratch in my class...